prysmaticlabs/documentation/website/versioned_docs/version-2.0.3/advanced/migrating-keys.md

 ## Guidelines on Switching Between Ethereum Client Software

-This portion of the document will provide guidance on switching clients.
+This portion of the document will provide guidance on switching between Prysm and other consensus clients, such as Teku, Lighthouse, or Nimbus.
 These steps will be similar to the above steps in Migrating Computers with some key differences.
 A portion of this guide will be redundant to areas covered elsewhere in the documentation and will link to those places where it is relevant.

 Please see Pryms's note on the importance of client diversity [here.](https://medium.com/prysmatic-labs/prysmatic-labs-statement-on-client-diversity-c0e3c2f05671)